15 Healthy Home Swaps & Tips For Natural Non-Toxic Living

 #8 Store Your Food Safely

 The solution is simple: switch to glass or stainless steel containers.
 Plastic tops with glass containers are fine as they either do not touch your food or rarely do.
 These materials are not only safer for storing your food but are also more sustainable.
 They’re good for your health and the environment, ensuring your leftovers are safely tucked away, and no harmful chemicals are leached into your food.
+For a list of our favorites, click here.

 #9 Use a Water Filter